fastify/fastify/docs/TypeScript.md

 With those files completed, the plugin is now ready to be consumed by any TypeScript project!

-The Fastify plugin system enables developers to decorate the Fasitfy instance, and the request/reply instances.
-Due to the complexity of the Fastify type system if you are trying to merge `FastifyRequest` or `FastifyReply` you'll need to merge `FastifyRequestInterface` or `FastifyReplyInterface` instead.
-For more information check out this blog post on [Declaration Mering and Generic Inheritance](https://dev.to/ethanarrowood/is-declaration-merging-and-generic-inheritance-at-the-same-time-impossible-53cp).
+The Fastify plugin system enables developers to decorate the Fastify instance, and the request/reply instances.
+For more information check out this blog post on [Declaration Merging and Generic Inheritance](https://dev.to/ethanarrowood/is-declaration-merging-and-generic-inheritance-at-the-same-time-impossible-53cp).

 #### Using a Plugin

 Using a Fastify plugin in TypeScript is just as easy as using one in JavaScript.
 Import the plugin with `import/from` and you're all set -- except there is one exception users should be aware of.

 Fastify plugins use declaration merging to modify existing Fastify type interfaces (check out the previous two examples for more details).
-Declaration merging is not very _smart_, meaning if the pluing type definition for a plugin is within the scope of the TypeScript interpreter, then the plugin types will be included **regardless** of if the plugin is being used or not.
+Declaration merging is not very _smart_, meaning if the plugin type definition for a plugin is within the scope of the TypeScript interpreter, then the plugin types will be included **regardless** of if the plugin is being used or not.
 This is an unfortunate limitation of using TypeScript and is unavoidable as of right now.

 However, there are a couple of suggestions to help improve this experience:
 - Make sure the `no-unused-vars` rule is enabled in [ESLint](https://eslint.org/docs/rules/no-unused-vars) and any imported plugin are actually being loaded.